NSO-developer/nso-gitbook/development/development/developing-services/creating-a-service.md

         dns_ip = service.dns_server
 ```

-Mind the 8 spaces in front to make sure the line is correctly aligned.
+Mind the 8 spaces in front to make sure that the line is correctly aligned.
 After that, add the code that configures the `ex1` router:

 ```
         ex1_device = root.devices.device['ex1']